Alduino/api-utils/README.md

 First off, there are some things you should re-export from the library, as they are meant for use by your library's user.

--   `ApiProvider`: This component tells the library where the API is located, and allows the user to supply default configuration to SWR
 - `useSwr`, `useSwrInfinite`: These hooks are the core of how your API will be used.
 If you use wrapper functions, you don't need to export these.
 - `SWRConfiguration`, `SWRResponse`, `SWRInfiniteConfiguration`, `SWRInfiniteResponse`: Theses are various types used by `useSwr` (re-exported from the `swr` library)

 ### Usage